dcunited001/dcunited001.github.io/_drafts/_ideas.md

 ===============

 # dreams

+#### dream where i found a cat just outside my house that i thought was my cat from childhood (named roxanne)

+- the dream was fairly lucid in that it felt real, like i was making real decisions with the full capacity of my mind, although i didn't realize it was a dream.
+  - it was a dream i entered after meditating for a while
+- i was walking out of the house to go somewhere and found the cat. it felt familiar, so i brought it into the house. i thought it was Roxanne. my mom was talking to an old friend who was meeting her for brunch or something.
+  - the cat seemed to want attention, but did not want me to see something. the more kept playing with it and petting it, the more obvious it became that something was wrong.
+  - the cat gradually started to morph from my persian cat to one with shaven hair and finally changing color from soft black into a tabby cat. it had a dark green and grey coat with with dark, thin stripes.
+  - suddenly i realized it wasn't my cat, it was a stray. i finally realized what i sensed it was hiding from me. it was missing it's left front leg, but in it's place was the poorly healed untreated remnants of a leg.
+    - i immediately wondered whether it had been hit by a car. and began to realize i couldn't let it go. it hadn't wanted me to sense what was wrong with it because it had the experience of being rejected for it's injuries.
+    - i started crying in the dream and immediately woke up

 dream where this dog (a great dane) kept licking my face
 - kind of a silvery coated great dane